 Please read all of the call documents when preparing your application.
 These documents are available on the NORFACE website.

 We have also produced some FAQS (PDF, 156Kb) to help UK applicants with their proposals.

 How to apply

 Proposals to the T2S research programme will be processed in two stages.
 The first stage, the outline stage has now closed.
 Only those who have successfully passed the assessment stage and shortlisted process will be able continue to the second stage.

 Following an assessment and shortlisting process, the ‘Main Applicants’ (principal investigators) of successful outline proposals will then be invited to submit a full proposal.
 Full proposals are invited with a deadline of 17:00 (EST) / 21:00 (GMT) on 26 September 2017.

 In addition to the core call requirements, UK-led research teams must also adhere to the UK-specific requirements.
 UK-led research teams can apply for up to €500,000 per project.
 The team must be led by a principal investigator based at an eligible research organisation in the UK.
 The ESRC will fund the UK costs at a rate of 80% of the full Economic Cost (fEC), unless otherwise stated, as per standard ESRC policy.

 GCRF and ODA

-All UK proposals must therefore make a clear case for how they comply with ODA guidelines.
-In order to be considered eligible for funding, all proposals must demonstrate that their main objective is the promotion of the economic development and welfare of countries on the DAC list.
+All ESRC-funded components of T2S proposals must make a clear case for how they comply with ODA guidelines.
+When applying to this call it is important applicants take time to consider whether or not their proposal is ODA compliant.
+In order to be considered eligible for funding, all ESRC-funded components of proposals must demonstrate that their main objective is the promotion of the economic development and welfare of countries on the DAC list.

 Academic co-investigators from established international research organisations (outside of the participating country partners) can be included in the research teams, subject to meeting the requirements outlined in ESRC’s guidance on inclusion of international co-investigators.